Zwartpet/laravel-schedule-manager/README.md

 By default the package uses the Laravel cache to store the paused schedules.
 You can change the cache store by adding `SCHEDULE_MANAGER_CACHE_STORE` to your `.env` which defaults to the Laravel's own `CACHE_STORE`

+If you want to persist the pauses even further, for instance because deploys often clear the cache, you can use the database driver.
+Overwrite the `SCHEDULE_MANAGER_DRIVER` in your `.env` to `database` and run the migrations.

 ## Testing